-- 2.1 Lewisham Homes owns and manages properties which contain shared and individual hot and cold-water installations.
-Its staff occupy a workplace with hot and cold-water provision. - 2.2 One of the main risks of poor water hygiene in water storage areas is waterborne pathogens, i.e. viruses, bacteria, protozoa, fungi.
-The risks also include the bacterial condition known as legionellosis, which is the term used to cover the group of diseases caused by legionella. - 2.3 Legionnaires' disease is a potentially fatal form of pneumonia which can affect anybody, but which principally affects those who are susceptible because of age, illness, immunosuppression, smoking etc. It is caused by the bacterium Legionella pneumophila and related bacteria.
+- 2.1 One of the main risks of poor water hygiene in water storage areas is waterborne pathogens, i.e. viruses, bacteria, protozoa, fungi.
+The risks also include the bacterial condition known as legionellosis, which is the term used to cover the group of diseases caused by legionella. - 2.2 Legionnaires' disease is a potentially fatal form of pneumonia which can affect anybody, but which principally affects those who are susceptible because of age, illness, immunosuppression, smoking etc. It is caused by the bacterium Legionella pneumophila and related bacteria.
 Legionella bacteria can also cause less serious illnesses which are not fatal or permanently debilitating e.g. Pontiac fever, a mild flulike illness.

-3. Responsibilities and Duty Holders
+3. Responsibilities and Duty holders

-- 3.1 Responsible Person The CEO is deemed to be the 'Responsible Person'.
-Whilst the CEO has overall accountability for the management of all aspects of health and safety including the management of water hygiene, the day-to-day implementation of this policy is delegated to the Director of Property Services & Safety. - 3.2 Duty Holders The main duty holder will be the Director of Property Services & Safety as delegated by the CEO and may nominate competent person(s) to deliver specific duties. - 3.3 The duty holder is legally required to take suitable precautions to prevent or control the risk of exposure to legionella.
-These duties include ensuring that: - a) suitable and sufficient risk assessments are carried out; - b) risk assessments are kept under review; - c) competent persons are in place to help LH comply the duties e.g. for managing the risks identified in the risk assessment; - d) a written control scheme (including schematic diagrams) is produced, implemented and maintained; - e) cases of ill-health arising from water supplies are reported; and - f) records are communicated, retained and maintained.
+- 3.1 Responsible Person Lewisham Council's CEO is deemed to be the 'Responsible Person'.
+Whilst the CEO has overall accountability for the management of all aspects of health and safety including the management of water hygiene, the day-to-day implementation of this policy is delegated to the Director of Housing Quality and Investment. - 3.2 Duty Holders The main duty holder will be the Director of Housing Quality and Investment, as delegated by the CEO, and may nominate competent person(s) to deliver specific duties. - 3.3 The duty holder is legally required to take suitable precautions to prevent or control the risk of exposure to legionella.
+These duties include ensuring that: - a) suitable and sufficient risk assessments are carried out; - b) risk assessments are kept under review; - c) competent persons are in place to help Lewisham Council comply with its duties e.g. for managing the risks identified in the risk assessment; - d) a written control scheme (including schematic diagrams) is produced, implemented and maintained: - e) cases of ill-health arising from water supplies are reported; and - f) records are communicated, retained and maintained.

-4. Risk assessment
+4. Risk Assessments